Lagos University Teaching Hospital: NSIA-LUTH Cancer Treatment Centre

 In 2015 the Cancer Treatment Centre located in the Oncology and Radiotherapy department underwent renovations to improve the facility.
 According to the US Trade and Development Agency (USDTA), there are 115,000 new cancer patients known to medical services requiring treatment in Nigeria every year.
 Cancer Aware Nigeria oversaw the project to improve LUTH's equipment and reopened the facility in December 2015.
 The project was in partnership with the Nigeria Sovereign Investment Authority (NSIA).
 It cost approximately US$11 million.
-The refurbishment of the treatment centre was designed to improve the unit centred on renovating patient care rooms, waiting areas and the overall appearance of the clinic.
+The refurbishment of the treatment center was designed to improve the unit centered on renovating patient care rooms, waiting areas and the overall appearance of the clinic.
 This was done to increase the number of patients using the clinic, as well as their experience.
 The project had six major aims.
-These were to provide “internal and external radiotherapy services”, service over 3000 patients, provide the facilities to train extra staff, improve the waiting time to receive treatment, helpt to fund the development of LUTH and finally reduce the number of patients having to travel overseas to find medical attention.
+These were to provide "internal and external radiotherapy services", service over 3000 patients, provide the facilities to train extra staff, improve the waiting time to receive treatment, help to fund the development of LUTH and finally reduce the number of patients having to travel overseas to find medical attention.

-President Muhammad Buhari, who commissioned the refurbishment of the Cancer Treatment Centre commented on 9 February 2019; “Today’s commissioning, is in part, the fulfilment of our commitment to Nigerians for quality, affordable and accessible healthcare”.
-CEO of NSIA also remarked that the Cancer Treatment Centre would service LUTH by improving “economic potential of healthcare investments in Nigeria” and it would “increase private sector participation”.
+President Muhammad Buhari, who commissioned the refurbishment of the Cancer Treatment Centre commented on 9 February 2019; "Today’s commissioning, is in part, the fulfilment of our commitment to Nigerians for quality, affordable and accessible healthcare".
+The CEO of NSIA also remarked that the Cancer Treatment Centre would service LUTH by improving "economic potential of healthcare investments in Nigeria" and it would "increase private sector participation".

 USTDA was also involved in the process of improving the Cancer treatment Centre.
 USDTA purchased Varian cancer treatment and detection software such as the Halcyon.
-This software was designed to “improve patient capacity and treatment precision”.
+This software was designed to "improve patient capacity and treatment precision".
 The software also was designed to reduce the use of water and electricity by half through its precision.
-The treatment centre also was re-equipped with new technology.
-These included three Linear Accelerators, brachytherapy machine and treatment planning systems.
+The treatment center also was re-equipped with new technology.
+These included three linear Accelerators, brachytherapy machine and treatment planning systems.

 The treatments that are available at the Cancer Treatment Centre are: